microsoftgraph/entra-powershell/module/docs/entra-powershell-beta/Microsoft.Graph.Entra.Beta/Get-EntraBetaMSGroup.md

 ## DESCRIPTION
 The `Get-EntraBetaMSGroup` cmdlet gets information about groups in Microsoft Entra ID.
-To get a group, specify the ID parameter.
+Specify the `Id` parameter to get a specific group.
 Specify the SearchString or Filter parameter and find particular groups.
 If you specify no parameters, this cmdlet gets all groups.